Afghan massacre suspect identified, due at Kansas base

 "One leg was blown off," Browne said, and the sergeant was nearby.
 Browne or a colleague from the defense team plan to meet the sergeant next week, he said.

-It is believed that the soldier walked off the Belandai base in the middle of the night last Sunday and began shooting Afghan villagers in two nearby villages, according to a congressional source.
+It is believed that the soldier walked off the Belambai base in the middle of the night last Sunday and began shooting Afghan villagers in two nearby villages, according to a congressional source.

 The shooting of villagers has harmed relations between Afghanistan and the United States.
 Afghan President Hamid Karzai has accused the Pentagon of failing to fully cooperate with an investigation into the killings.